vlasscontreras/php-trainer/README.md

 ##### `&` (AND)

-The result will have a bit set if both of the operands bits were set.
+The result will have a bit set if both of the bits of the operands were set.

 It's easier to see how these operators behave in a table.
 Let's use `25` and `50` with the `&` (AND) operator: